dfahlander/typeson/README.md

 *Arguments identical to those of JSON.stringify()*

-Generates JSON based on given obj.
-If given obj has special types or cyclic references, the produce JSON will contain a $types property on the root where type info relies.
+Generates JSON based on the given `obj`.
+If the supplied `obj` has special types or cyclic references, the produced JSON will contain a `$types` property on the root upon which type info relies.

 ##### Sample
 ```js